Python-Markdown/markdown/docs/reference.md

 !!! warning

     The Python-Markdown library does ***not*** sanitize its HTML output.
-If you are processing Markdown input from an untrusted source, it is your responsibility to ensure that it is properly sanitized.
-See [Markdown and XSS] for an overview of some of the dangers and [Improper markup sanitization in popular software] for notes on best practices to ensure HTML is properly sanitized.

 As `markdown.markdownFromFile` writes directly to the file system, there is no easy way to sanitize the output from Python code.
 Therefore, it is recommended that the `markdown.markdownFromFile` function not be used on input from an untrusted source.
+For more information see [Sanitizing HTML Output].

 With a few exceptions, `markdown.markdownFromFile` accepts the same options as `markdown.markdown`.
 It does **not** accept a `text` (or Unicode) string.